 Sometimes, it may be a defect in the other driver’s car, rather than the other driver’s conduct, that caused an accident.
 In those cases, it is usually not necessary to prove the elements listed above.
 Instead, under Colorado law, manufacturers of defective cars and car parts face “strict liability” if you and your lawyer can show the defective car or part was not reasonably safe when used for its intended purpose.

-Contact a Skilled Car Accident Attorney in Denver
+Contact a Skilled Car Accident Attorney in Denver, Boulder, and Fort Collins

 If you have sustained an injury in a car accident in the Denver area, contact a skilled car accident attorney before the three-year statute of limitations for motor vehicle accidents ends.
-Email the skilled personal injury attorneys at Tenge Law Firm, LLC in Boulder or call (303) 665-2929 to schedule a free consultation and find out how we may be able to help you recover the compensation you deserve.
+Contact the skilled personal injury attorneys at Tenge Law Firm, LLC in Boulder at (303) 665-2929 to schedule a free consultation and find out how we may be able to help you recover the compensation you deserve.